tal-z/WikiFlask/README.md

 # WikiTools
-Tools for building Wikipedia literacy.
+Webapp tools for building Wikipedia literacy.
+Built with Flask, and styled according to the template for my personal website.

 ## Tools: